 Want to see more events like this?
 For details of the exciting Sprints & Track Days on the historic motor racing circuit at Aintree click HERE

 There are two days of competition on the hill each year, both featuring cars that range from road going family saloons to powerful single seat racing cars.

 On 10th June - we run our National B meeting which is a qualifying round for several of the top Local & Regional Championships.

 This extremely popular annual event can attract up to 100 "Club" competitors to this exciting venue.
 But don't think that you'll see less spectacular cars at this event.
 There'll be an excellent variety of cars including single seat racing cars and some surprisingly powerful saloon and rally cars too.
 All this and a fascinating selection of historic and classic cars as well.

-For 2016 we gained even more championships and had a full entry of 100 drivers to this meeting – see our Calendar page for more details.
+Once again, this year's events have attracted even more championships and we expect a full entry of 100 drivers to this meeting – see our Calendar page for more details.

-Despite the weather, we had a brilliant day at Barbon on 12th June 2016, when we hosted a capacity entry for our regional multi-championship event, and although the weather was "damp", there were great cars, fierce competition, and fantastic atmosphere !
+Despite the weather, we had a brilliant day at Barbon in June 2016, when we hosted a capacity entry for our regional multi-championship event, and although the weather was "damp", there were great cars, fierce competition, and fantastic atmosphere !